Girls Who Drive.

 4. Safety First, Always

-As a new driver, it’s important to always follow your safety measures.
+As a driver, it’s important to always follow basic safety rules.

 5. Slow and Steady Wins the Race